-- 30.1 General: In addition to Professional Development Leaves pursuant to Article 29 and Sick Leave pursuant to Article 28 of this Agreement, a Bargaining Unit Faculty Member may be granted Family and Medical Leave (FMLA), child care leave, disability leave, court leave, military leave, or leave without pay in accordance with provisions in Article 30.
+- 30.1 General: In addition to Professional Development Leaves pursuant to Article T29 and Sick Leave pursuant to Article 28 of this Agreement, a Bargaining Unit Faculty Member may be granted Family and Medical Leave (FMLA), child care leave, disability leave, court leave, military leave, or leave without pay in accordance with provisions in Article 30.
 A Bargaining Unit Faculty Member's application for any such leaves shall be submitted within scheduled deadlines established by this Agreement, if such deadlines exist.
 If deadlines do not exist, an application may be filed at any time.
 Applications for leave shall be supported by all appropriate documentation, except as specified by the FMLA. - 30.2 Family and Medical Leave.
-Eligible Bargaining Unit Faculty Members shall be granted a leave of absence of up to twelve (12) work weeks, pursuant to the terms and conditions of the Family and Medical Leave Act of 1993 (FMLA), for one or more of the following reasons: (1) because of the birth of a son or daughter of the Member and in order to care for such son or daughter; (2) because of the placement of a son or daughter with the Member for adoption or foster care; (3) in order to care for the spouse, son, daughter, parent or legal guardian or person who stands in place of the parent, parent-in-law, grandparent, brother, brother-in-law, sister, sister-in-law, or registered domestic partner of the Member, if such family member has a serious health condition; or (4) because of a serious health condition that makes the Bargaining Unit Faculty Member unable to perform the functions of that Member's position. - 30.2.1 A Bargaining Unit Faculty Member shall provide notice sufficient to make the University aware that the Member needs FMLA-qualifying leave; and the anticipated timing and duration of the leave.
+Eligible Bargaining Unit Faculty Members shall be granted a leave of absence, pursuant to the terms and conditions of the Family and Medical Leave Act (FMLA). - 30.2.1 A Bargaining Unit Faculty Member shall provide notice sufficient to make the University aware that the Member needs FMLA-qualifying leave; and the anticipated timing and duration of the leave.
 Where the need for leave is foreseeable, the Member must provide 30 days advance notice.
 If 30 days advance notice is not possible, notice must be given as soon as practicable.
 A "rolling" twelve-month period measured retrospectively from the date a Member uses any FMLA leave shall be used to determine the "twelve-month period" in which the twelve weeks of FMLA leave entitlement occurs. - 30.2.2 Family and Medical Leave may be used on a continuous basis, an intermittent basis, or as a reduced work schedule.
-Approval of a request for Family and Medical Leave is made by the Department of Human Resources following a submission of a Family and Medical Leave request form through the Bargaining Unit Faculty Member's Department Chair. - 30.2.3 Family and Medical Leave is unpaid unless the Bargaining Unit Faculty Member has accrued sick leave and/or vacation hours which he or she is eligible to use for the purpose of the leave.
-Such sick leave and/or vacation hours must be used on a continuous basis at the beginning of a Family and Medical Leave. - 30.2.4 During the period of an unpaid Family and Medical Leave, a Bargaining Unit Faculty Member who has medical and dental coverages is eligible to continue these coverages provided the Bargaining Unit Faculty Member continues to pay the employee medical and dental contribution.
-The Bargaining Unit Faculty Member is eligible to continue other employee benefits such as term life insurance and long term disability coverage, provided the Bargaining
+Approval of a request for Family and Medical Leave is made by Human Resources following a submission of a Family and Medical Leave request form through the Bargaining Unit Faculty Member's Department Chair. - 30.2.3 Family and Medical Leave is unpaid unless the Bargaining Unit Faculty Member has accrued sick leave and/or vacation hours.
+Those hours will run concurrently with the Family and Medical Leave on a continuous basis at the beginning of a Family and Medical Leave. - 30.2.4 During a period of unpaid Family and Medical Leave, a Bargaining Unit Faculty Member will be eligible to continue benefits pursuant to 30.9. - 30.2.5 A Bargaining Unit Faculty Member's rights under the FMLA, including the right to reinstatement, end when the portion of the Member's leave covered by the FMLA expires.
+Unless specified otherwise in writing, the employee's FMLA leave expires after a maximum of twelve (12) weeks of leave, starting with the first day of the qualifying absence. - 30.3 Child Care Leave.
+Child care leave may be granted to the individuals listed in 30.3.1, 30.3.2 or 30.3.3 for the periods of time specified, to begin once available FMLA leave is exhausted.
+During a period of unpaid Child Care Leave, a Bargaining Unit Faculty Members will be eligible to continue benefits pursuant to 30.9.